Plaza Blanca Historic District

-The Plaza Blanca Historic District, in Plaza Blanca, New Mexico, is a 19 acre historic district which was listed on the National Register of Historic Places in 1986.
+The Plaza Blanca Historic District, in Plaza Blanca, New Mexico, United States, is a 19 acre historic district which was listed on the National Register of Historic Places in 1986.
 The listing included 17 contributing buildings.

+Description

 The district includes 12 houses and six of their outbuildings, and includes, roughly Plaza Blanca and Old Puente Ford Roads adjacent to Plaza Blanca Ditch.
 It also includes a church or capilla which is a converted school.